-Name Attribute - Relationship with the Company
+Nama A () 1 Re lation ship v with t he Co mpai ny

-Allnoule a b. c d e f. g h. i j. k
+Name Attribute a b. с d e f. g h. i j. k

 Yasunobu Furukawa СРА

 Shotaro Tochigi Lawyer

+Yukihiro Ito From another company Δ

-- \ Categories for "Relationship with the Company" - \ "O" when the director presently falls or has recently fallen under the category; - " $\Delta$ " when the director fell under the category in the past - \ "• " when a close relative of the director presently falls or has recently fallen under the category; - "▲" when a close relative of the director fell under the category in the past - a.
+- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - " Δ " when the director fell under the category in the past - "●" when a close relative of the director presently falls or has recently fallen under the category; - "\Lambda" when a close relative of the director fell under the category in the past - a.
 Executive of the Company or its subsidiaries - b.
 Non-executive director or executive of a parent company of the Company - c.
 Executive of a fellow subsidiary of the Company - d.
 A party whose major client or supplier is the Company or an executive thereof - e.
 Major client or supplier of the Company or an executive thereof - f.
 Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director/Audit & Supervisory Board Member - g.
 Major shareholder of the Company (or an executive of the major shareholder if the shareholder is a legal entity) - h.
-Executive of a client or supplier of the Company (which does not correspond to d, e, or f) (refers only to the director) - i.
-Executive of a company which has the same individual(s) as the Company appointed as outside directors/Audit & Supervisory Board Members (refers only to the director)
+Executive of a client or supplier of the Company (which does not correspond to d, e, or f) (refers only to the director)

+- i.
+Executive of a company which has the same individual(s) as the Company appointed as outside directors/Audit & Supervisory Board Members (refers only to the director) - j.
-- j.
 Executive of a company or organization that has received a donation from the Company (refers only to the director) - k.
 Others